lev-csouffrant/Uplocker/README.md

 libraries with other licenses as defined in LICENSE-3RD-PARTY

 ## How To Use: ##
-To install the plugin, open up firefox and visit about:debugging.
+To install the plugin, open up Firefox and visit about:debugging.
 From here you can click "Load Temporary add-on" and load the manifest.json file.

 To support the plugin on the server you need to provide a few HTML tags (such as